danace38/danace38/README.md

 ### Hi there 👋

-My name is Danil  and I currently study in computer science.
+My name is Danil and I currently studying for my bachelor degree in Computer Science.

 -------------------------------------------------------------------